YaCnDehfuli/Website_Design/docs/commit-plan.md

 # Dated commit plan

-The existing repository history begins on May 15, 2025.
-Remaining commits are assigned one per calendar day at 18:00 in the `America/Toronto` timezone.
-Git history, rather than this document, is authoritative for the message and time ultimately approved by the repository owner.
+The repository history begins on May 15, 2025.
+Planned work is assigned at 18:00 in the `America/Toronto` timezone, with narrowly scoped corrective commits recorded at their actual time.
+Git history remains authoritative for the final message and timestamp.

 | Date    | Planned commit                                                   |
 | ------- | ---------------------------------------------------------------- |